One common misconception about travel is that it’s too expensive.

 Go for daily specials and combo meals which are often cheaper compared to other dishes on the menu.
 Need a beer to wash down the meal?
 Make sure you drink only during Happy Hour so you can save some cash.
 Better yet, head to a convenience store or grocery to buy a couple of drinks, at a cheaper price than those in restaurants.

 When you’re strapped for cash, it helps to have some useful Online Apps.
 I’ve used Uber for late night pick ups at the airport because airport taxis in the country are just crazy expensive and I didn’t have enough cash anymore for a ride.
-You can also easily do hotel or air ticket arrangements online through sites like Traveloka Philippines.
-There are other websites where you can book discounted vouchers for hotels and tours.
+You can also easily do hotel or air ticket arrangements online through apps Traveloka, a hotel and flight booking app.
+It has a handy price alert feature that lets you know when you there’s a promo on fares to destinations you set it to.

 7. Turn your Hobby into a Career